Occupy Denver marchers target corporations and Wall Street corruption during a 2012 protest. (photo: The Nation Report)

 Several local news outlets have done investigations on Mountain View Police Department in the last two years, discovering that they have been the quintessential small town “speed trap” that most of us are familiar with.

 Not long after Mike Brown was killed by Ferguson police in 2014, the Department of Justice was called in to do an investigation into police practices.
 Beyond showing how Ferguson police interacted with or profiled their community members, the report revealed startling high numbers of people in the Ferguson area caught up in the criminal justice system for petty violations: from jaywalking to lawn (yard) violations.
-Revenue from fines were at 40% of the agency’s total budget thereby reducing a substantial line item for the municipality.
-We recommend you read the full report here to get an idea of just how out-of-control their policing for profit practices were, and how interwoven the rest of the criminal justice system was in maintaining such practices.
+Revenue from fines were at 40% of the agency’s total budget thereby reducing a substantial line item for the

 The examples the small police force of Mountain View this small provide concerning recent nationwide practices doesn’t stop with policing for profit.
 It also reveals the common police practice of ensuring overtime is paid.
 The New York stop and frisk campaign put forward by Drug Policy Alliance reveals how the actions on the streets often reflect the need to secure overtime pay.
 Recently, two Mountain View PD officers were indicted for falsifying reports, and attempting to collect nearly $30,000 in overtime from state grants, as reported by the 9news.